zwave-js/node-zwave-js/docs/config-files/contributing-files.md

 Additional information is available at: [Importing files from other sources](config-files/importing-from-others.md)

+## Style Guide

+As mentioned, we have standards and specific expectations for how things will be described and options presented.
+Labels and descriptions from other projects will likely need to be amended.
+Descriptions provided in manufacturer documentation will also likely need to be shortened and simplified.
+To aid you, we have created a Style Guide.
+Converting existing files is a work-in-progress, so please do not be offended if you are asked to fix something despite having seen it used elsewhere.

+> [!NOTE] The style guide is mandatory.
+Configuration files that don't follow it will not be accepted.

+Additional information is available at: [Style guide](config-files/style-guide.md)

 ## Partial Parameters

 Some devices use a single parameter number to configure several, sometimes unrelated options.
 We present these complex bitmask-type parameters as individual parameters.
 Doing so requires converting such parameters to what we call [partial parameters](config-files/file-format.md#partial-parameters).